 Lake Stevens is a very ethnically-diverse city.
 The people who call Lake Stevens home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lake Stevens residents report their race to be White, followed by Asian.
 Lake Stevens also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.34% of the city’s residents.
-Important ancestries of people in Lake Stevens include German, Irish, English, Norwegian, and Scottish.
+People of Hispanic or Latino origin account for 11.45% of the city’s residents.
+Important ancestries of people in Lake Stevens include German, Irish, English, Norwegian, and French.